arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 - `MachineControl_CANComm.read()`: Reads incoming data from the CAN bus.
 This function is used to retrieve data that has been received.
 - `MachineControl_CANComm.end()`: This function can disable the CAN module when it's no longer needed, helping conserve power.

-Now, as a practical example we are going to establish a CAN communication between the Machine Control and a Max Carrier with a Portenta C33.

-Follow the wiring below for the CAN communication.
+As a practical example, we will establish a CAN communication between the Machine Control and a Portenta Max Carrier with a Portenta C33 board.
+Follow the wiring shown below for the CAN communication.

 ![CAN communication wiring](assets/CAN-bus-wiring.png)

-***For stable CAN bus communication, it is recommended to install 120 Ω termination resistors between CANH and CANL lines, Machine Control has it built-in.***
+***For stable CAN bus communication, it is recommended to install 120 Ω termination resistors between CANH and CANL lines.
+The Portenta Machine Control has built-in 120 Ω termination resistors.***

-For the Machine Control, use the example code used above to transmit data, it also can be found on **File > Examples > Arduino_PortentaMachineControl > CAN > WriteCan**.

-For the C33 on the Max Carrier, install the `Arduino_CAN` library from the library manager and use the following example sketch (it can also be found on **File > Examples > Arduino_CAN > CANRead**):
+For the Portenta Machine Control, use the example explained before to transmit data.
+For the Portenta C33 board on the Portenta Max Carrier, use the example sketch shown below.
+Notice that the `Arduino_CAN` library is a built-in library of the the `Arduino Mbed OS Portenta Boards` core that lets you use the onboard CAN interface of the Portenta C33 board.

 ```arduino
 #include <Arduino_CAN.h>